![]() |

 For many leaders, the answer is that it’s tough: the stress, time and effort in surviving (never mind thriving) is relentless.

 We see too many businesses that try and fail to grow because of a disconnection between their customer-centric aspirations and reality.
-Their vision, purpose and promises put the customer on a pedestal, but the way they are organised and the way they operate put these high ideals beyond their reach.
+Their vision, purpose and promises put the customer on a pedestal, but the way they are organised and operate puts these high ideals beyond reach.

 All this damages businesses’ relationships with customers and their internal teams.
 The experiences they deliver become clunky and disjointed.
 Their value becomes hard to discern in their customers’ eyes.
 Their people become fatigued by the failure to transform around ‘the customer’.
 They are vulnerable to disruption not just from competitors – but from partners, regulators, investors and other stakeholders.